Will Fiberglass Insulation Burn? Here are Things You Should Know About

 If I Want to Throw Away My Old Insulation, Can I Burn It?

-If you plan to dispose of old fiberglass insulation batts, remember that these materials, particularly those with a craft paper or foil front, can contribute to an insulation fire.
+If you plan to dispose of old fiberglass insulation batts, remember that these materials, particularly those with craft paper or foil front, can contribute to an insulation fire.

 Although the fiberglass will not burn, the paper and foil facings will.
 Fiberglass, particularly batt-type fiberglass, does not settle with age.